'Bit lucky, bit flukey' - Solskjaer relieved as Man Utd beat Wolves but says Red Devils are 'ready' to climb Premier League table | Goal.com

 In a game of few chances, United were rewarded after showing more endeavour than their opponents throughout the 90 minutes.
 Solskjaer was evidently delighted with the late win, fortunate as it may have been.

-"Bit lucky, bit flukey, but that's what happens when you put teams under pressure,” Solskjaer said after the game.
+"Bit lucky, bit flukey, but that's what happens when you put teams under pressure,” Solskjaer told BBC Sport after the game.

 “It was a point we brought up early in the season in a meeting.
 We didn’t win many points towards the end of games and we have a tradition for it at this club.